aminkt/interview-parking/README.md

 Furthermore, when you run the `docker compose up` command for the first time, the `composer update` command will be executed in the docker file.
 This enables us to build an image and push it to the docker registry if required, so you don't have to clone the project.
-If this is the case, you can simply run the command `docker run -it <image_name>` to start using the application.
+If this is the case, you can simply run the command `docker run app <image_name>` to run application and then `docker exec app ./parking status` to use application.

 ## Run Application